Aye Musht-e-Khaak: Plot

 Dua is a sweet and innocent girl and she has many beliefs in Allah and her religion.
 Mustajab "Bobby" Ahmed is a narcissistic Atheist who thinks whoever he will marry will love him immediately.
 When Dua's parents, Sajjad and Nimra, go to pick up her twin brother Dayyan "Dayi" from the airport, Dua sees a white car come to her house and mistakes it for her family, and it is actually Mustajab and his mother Shakeela in the car for Mustajab and Dua's relationship.
 When Dua's parents come home with Dayyan, Mustajab and Dua get to talk in private as she shows him around her family's farm.
 But Dua doesn't say that much to Mustajab nor pays him any attention, which hurts his ego.
 But Shakeela eventually convinces Mustajab to agree to the marriage.
 Dayyan asks his mother to find out if Dua is okay with her and Mustajab's relationship.
 The next day, Shakeela gets a call from Nimra, saying that Dua has rejected Mustajab.

 When Dua's family hosts a party, Shakeela asks Mustajab if he wants to come with her but he begs her to not talk to him about Dua or anything related to her again.
 But this doesn't stop him from going to the party himself.
-After dinner, Dua goes inside after Mustajab keeps staring at her creepily.
-Mustajab goes inside to talk to her about why she rejected him.
+After dinner, Dua enters after Mustajab keeps staring at her creepily.
+Mustajab enters to talk to her about why she rejected him.
 Mustajab meets Dua in the room and Mustajab tells Dua that he has fallen in love with her.
-Despite this, Dua still rejects Mustajab, which hurts his ego even more.
+Despite this, Dua rejects Mustajab, which further hurts his ego.
 Mustajab tells Shakeela to go and talk to Dua's family, when Shakeela tells her family that Mustajab has decided to stay in Pakistan to stay with Dua because his business is all over the world.
 Mustajab takes Dua somewhere to eat and the two spend some time together.

 Shakeela fakes a heart attack to get Mustajab and Dua married.
 After marriage, Mustajab wants to take Dua to America for their honeymoon but she says that she can't go since Ramadan is coming.
 When Dua finds out about the fake heart attack and Mustajab's real intentions, Mustajab's ex-girlfriend Shiza returns from America.
 Shiza says that Mustajab promised her that he will marry her.
 So Shiza says to Mustajab to either marry her or she will file a court case against him for a murder attempt on her.
 So Mustajab decides to go to America with Shiza for a few months and leaves Dua behind, unexplained.
 She tells Dayyan this, who is surprised.